Ganiramadhan/crab-sales/README.md

-# Laravel 11 Product and Post Management
+# Fresh Crab Sales Application

-This web project is built with **Laravel 11** and **Tailwind CSS**, featuring a clean and modern design.
-It offers CRUD functionality for products and posts while fetching and displaying movie lists from an external API.
-The project leverages reusable components for efficient development and styling.
+This web application is developed with **Laravel 11** and **Tailwind CSS**, featuring a sleek and modern design.
+It provides robust functionality for managing fresh crab products, including a seamless shopping experience with cart management, secure payment processing via Midtrans, and accurate shipping cost calculations using Raja Ongkir.
+The application is built with a focus on reusability and efficiency in development.

 ## Features

-- **CRUD Functionality**: Create, Read, Update, and Delete products and posts.
-- **Movie List Display**: Fetch and display movie lists from an external API.
+- **Product Management**: Complete CRUD (Create, Read, Update, Delete) operations for fresh crab products.
+- **Shopping Cart**: User-friendly cart management for adding, updating, and removing products.
+- **Secure Payment Processing**: Integrated Midtrans payment gateway for smooth and secure transactions.
+- **Shipping Cost Calculation**: Real-time shipping cost estimation using Raja Ongkir for accurate delivery charges.
-- **Responsive Design**: Built with Tailwind CSS for a modern and responsive user interface.
+- **Responsive User Interface**: Designed with Tailwind CSS to ensure a modern, responsive layout across devices.
-- **Component-based Structure**: Utilizes components for efficient styling and development.
+- **Reusable Components**: Built using reusable components for efficient development and consistent styling.
-- **SQLite Database**: Lightweight database for easy setup and management.
+- **SQLite Database**: Lightweight and easy-to-manage SQLite database for simplified setup.

 ## Getting Started